 - C2.1 Cradle option.
 If the Contractor chooses to dry dock the designated patrol boat on a cradle, the Contractor shall ensure the following: - C2.1.1 Docking cradle.
 The docking cradle shall be constructed, according to the applicable Coast Guard drawing indicated in Table C1.
 When compared to lifting cradles, docking cradles may have less supporting structure as they are supported by the dock floor.
-Drawings specified as docking cradles cannot be used for lifting application. - C2.1.2 Lifting cradle.
+Drawings specified as docking cradles cannot be used for lifting application.
+If there is no structural component to the docking cradle (longitudinal or transverse beams), and the cradle is only steel blocks which are fully supported by the dock floor; these blocks shall be treated as typical docking blocks and do not require a cradle certification. - C2.1.2 Lifting cradle.
 The lifting cradle is similar to the docking cradle with additional pad eyes added to the structure to enable the cradle to be lifted with a crane or travel lift.
 The lifting cradle shall be constructed, according to the applicable Coast Guard Drawing as indicated in Table C1.
-Cradles listed as lifting cradles may be used for either docking or lifting.
-Docking cradles, however can be used for docking only- not for lifting. - C2.1.3 Portable cradles.
+Cradles listed as lifting cradles may be used for either docking or lifting.. - C2.1.3 Portable cradles.
 If a cradle is designed to break into smaller pieces for transport of the cradle to another location, all structural mounting hardware shall be replaced at time of assembly.
 This applies to initial assembly and every future assembly; once the hardware is used for lifting and removed, it shall not be re-used.
 Hardware used for non-structural fastening (example: guide post mounting) may be re-used. - C2.1.4 Transport cradle.
 Cradles intended for ship deck, or similar transport, shall be reviewed and approved by the Technical Warrant Holder on a per-case basis due to the interface required between the cradle and the transport vessel.
 Drawings of the cradle to be used, principle characteristics of the transport vessel, and limiting environmental conditions during the transport, as well as the proposed arrangement on the transport vessel shall be provided at the time of review.
 Additional information may also be required on a per case basis.